 I think the DeWalt 1AAT is an excellent product depending on your needs.
 While it is not as bright as some tactical flashlights of a similar size, it is bright enough for most applications and it is much more reasonably priced than some of the alternative flashlights on the market.
 While the DeWalt is not my daily carry light, I would not feel at a disadvantage if I were using it in that capacity.
 The 1AAT is certainly bright enough for identifying a target at handgun distances.

 If you are in need of a small, bright flashlight that won’t break the bank, take a look at the 1AAT.
-MSRP is $39.99, but Amazon is selling the 1AAT for about half of that.
+MSRP is $39.99, but you can often find it for a lot less than that.

 Editor’s Note: These flashlights are no longer being made.
 You might be able to find one on the clearance shelf of some stores, but you are probably better off looking at another light.
 Take a look at the Streamlight 1 AA review I did here.
 The Streamlight is similarly priced and offers a slightly increased light output.